 The # hours field indicates the number of hours that the Light Source has been in use and cannot be edited by the user.
-When the lifetime light source period has been reached, a message indicating that the maximum usage of the lamp has been exceeded will be presented when the unit is powered up and the orange LED on the keyboard blinks when the light source is power on.
+When the lifetime light source period has been reached (approximately 5000h), a message indicating that the maximum usage of the light source has been exceeded will be presented when the unit is powered up and the orange LED on the keyboard blinks when the light source is power on.